 The contents of computer media in this collection has been copied to networked storage for preservation and access; the original directory and file structure was retained and file lists were created.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2014-S-0061, Boxes 1-3 renumbered as Boxes 11-13
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2014-S-0061, Boxes 1-3 renumbered as Boxes 11-13

 - Address books

 - Publishers and publishing

 - Women's periodicals, American -- 20th century